tempranova/turtlerp/README.md

 Bugs

+- Personal note not populating with proper user note

 - Color pick is sometimes connected to other color picker instances
 - Not disabled in BGs
 - Custom colors for emotes get overwritten